gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 ## Upgrading GitLab Mattermost

+Note: Upgrading to GitLab 8.9, which includes Mattermost 3.1, requires special steps, please see below.

 GitLab Mattermost can be upgraded through the regular GitLab omnibus update process provided:

 1. No major build versions are skipped